INDEPENDENT & UNBIASED

 Q: How were the best putters for stroke type determined?

 A: At the beginning of the test, each putter is classified by its toe hang/stroke type.
-The best within each designation are those that finished highest overall with respect to toe hang/stroke type.
+The best within each designation are those that finished highest overall score with respect to toe hang/stroke type.

 Q: How much does subjective feedback like looks, sound and feel factor into your rankings?